 My love for the outdoors began as a child, helping with the sheep and riding ponies.
 Camping holidays were carefree with the freedom to explore rock pools and make new friends.
 It’s fair to say I’ve never been a girly girl.

-In 2018 I discovered a love for cold water swimming.
+In 2019 I discovered a love for cold water swimming.
 Getting a totally new perspective of Scotland and affording me wildlife encounters I’ve never had before.
-I am super proud of myself for completing my first winter of swimming and in just a swimsuit (known as skins).
+I am super proud of myself for completing two winters of swimming in just a swimsuit (known as skins).
 Most of my friends think I’m bonkers but that’s okay, because in their heart’s I know they already knew this.

 It’s very rare that I venture outside without my camera.
 As a photographer there is always something that catches my eye.
 This usually means that going for a walk can take a long time as I always want to stop and take photos.

 His love for adventure and the great outdoors was nurtured as a youngster in the Scouts.
 With trips to Canada, France and Scotland and tales of “big days out” in the mountains, canoeing, white water rafting and bungee jumping.
 I think it’s fair to say he liked the adrenaline.

 These days he much prefers a round of golf or a hike in the hills followed by a craft ale or a single malt whisky.
 Whenever we are planning a road trip he always scopes out potential local golf courses to play on.